RozhakXD/CommentMaster/README.md

 - **Customizable Delay**: Set a delay between comments to avoid getting flagged by Facebook, with a recommended minimum of 60 seconds.
 - **Automated Comments**: Automatically comment on all posts within a specified Facebook group, saving you time and effort.
 - **Image Support**: Attach images to your comments or opt for text-only comments, giving you flexibility in how you engage.
-- **Random Comments**: Provide multiple comments, and CommentMaster will randomly select one for each post.
-Use commas to separate comments and `+` for line breaks.
+- **Random Comments**: Input multiple comment texts, and CommentMaster will randomly select one for each post.
+Separate comments with commas and use `+` for line breaks within a single comment.

 ## How It Works
+- **Group Link**: Provide the Facebook group link, and CommentMaster will target all posts in that group.
 - **Comment Delay**: Set a delay between comments to prevent being blocked.
 A delay of 60 seconds or more is recommended.
-- **Group Link**: Provide the Facebook group link, and CommentMaster will target all posts in that group.
 - **Image Path**: Specify the image file path or leave it blank for text-only comments.
 - **Comment Text**: Enter your comments, separated by commas for randomization.
 Use `+` for line breaks.